-At least twice a year, teachers get organized for a few late nights back at school running parent teacher interviews.
-It’s a fantastic opportunity to sit down one-on-one with your students’ parents to discuss their child and how they are traveling socially, emotionally and academically.
+At least twice a year, teachers get organized for a few late nights with back-to-back-to-back parent-teacher conferences.
+Are they a lot of work?
+Absolutely.
+But parent-teacher conferences are also a fantastic opportunity to sit down one-on-one with your students’ parents to discuss their child and how they are traveling socially, emotionally and academically.

-We all know how crucial parent involvement and communication is in the classroom.
-Getting the most out of these short but crucial interviews is imperative to the smooth running of your classroom.
+We all know how crucial parent involvement and communication are in the classroom.
+Getting the most out of these short but crucial conferences is imperative to the smooth running of your classroom — you want to make parents feel heard and also get their buy-in so they can help their children learn, and you can be partners in a child’s education.

 It’s important to note that some of these tips include actions that are taken during the year to ensure both the teacher and the parents get the most out of these interviews.